 The Biofeedback Evidence Base

-The broader biofeedback principle, that physiological signals provide accurate information about cognitive and emotional states that self-report systematically misses, has extensive research support.
+The broader biofeedback principle — that physiological signals provide accurate information about cognitive and emotional states that self-report systematically misses — has extensive research support.
 Sherlin et al. (Biological Psychology, 2010) reviewed EEG and EMG biofeedback across clinical and performance populations and found consistent evidence that physiological feedback improves performance outcomes in high-demand cognitive tasks.
-The mechanism is the same in all cases: the feedback provides access to information about the individual’s current state that their conscious processing was not registering accurately, and this information, when acted upon, improves the accuracy of the state-management and the quality of the performance it governs.
+The mechanism is the same in all cases: the feedback provides access to information about the individual’s current state that their conscious processing was not registering accurately, and this information, when acted upon, improves the quality of the performance it governs.

 Lehrer and Gevirtz (2014) reviewed HRV biofeedback specifically and found strong evidence for its effectiveness in reducing the physiological impact of stress on cognitive performance, with effect sizes substantially higher than most psychological interventions.
-The executives and performers who benefit most are those in high-stakes, high-demand roles: exactly the population that most needs accurate physiological information and currently receives the least.
+The executives and performers who benefit most are those in high-stakes, high-demand roles — exactly the population that most needs accurate physiological information and currently receives the least of it in conventional advisory engagements.

 Applied Kinesiology: The Method and the Evidence